The GDPR child's age of consent for data processing across the EU – one year later (July 2019)

 Switzerland (Member of the European Free Trade Association)

 In September 2017, the Preliminary Draft of the Federal Act on Data Protection and the amendment of further decrees on data protection was published by the Federal Council.
 The press release of the Federal Council stressed the need for improved data protection and strengthening business opportunities.
 The draft law does not mention children or their age of consent to digital services, thus, setting it at the age of 16 years.

-This preliminary mapping has been drafted in the context of the project "A children's rights perspective on privacy and data protection in the digital age: a critical and forward-looking analysis of the General Data Protection Regulation and its implementation with respect to children and youth" (Ghent University, Special Research Fund).
-This project will monitor the implementation of the GDPR in relation to children(‘s rights) from 2017 until 2021.
+This mapping has been drafted in the context of the project ‘A children's rights perspective on privacy and data protection in the digital age: a critical and forward-looking analysis of the General Data Protection Regulation and its implementation with respect to children and youth' (Ghent University, Special Research Fund).
+This project monitors the implementation of the GDPR in relation to children(‘s rights) from 2017 until 2021.

 The authors wish to express their sincere thanks to everyone who has provided them with information so far.

 This is the updated version of the article first published on 19 June 2017 which was further updated on 10 July 2017, 16 August 2017, 12 October 2017, 8 February 2018, 16 April 2018, 25 May 2018, 28 June 2018 and 22 January 2019.